trougnouf/Rustache/README.md

 * [ ] TUI/GUI(/CLI): multiple instances ok
 * [ ] TUI: cursor when naming tasks
 * [ ] TUI: list keywords when naming tasks
-* [ ] switch this todo to cfait and version control it here
+* [ ] switch this todo to cfait and version control it here?
 * [ ] move to gitlab-ci?
 * [ ] publish crate